 While Madott has a penchant for delivering you ever so expertly into her deepest thoughts, fears, insecurities, hopes, and aspirations, she still has a penchant to accompany us into the consciousnesses of those who grace these pages: clients, colleagues, dear friends, and even the proverbial scoundrel ex-spouse.

 But the most incredible and captivating part of the experience of reading this book is the self-effacing and seemingly brutally honest depiction of Madott’s main protagonist – Francesca Malotti.

 Madott truly brings Francesca to life.
 Is Francesca Madott’s alter ego?
-Francesca is at the centre of each of the standalone pieces that work together to bring us “Winners and Losers”.
-You come to appreciate what it means to practise civil and family law in a mostly male dominated civil litigation firm.
-Francesca struggles admirably with a toxic and then failed marriage while raising her only son who is quite understandably the epicentre of her existence.
+Francesca is at the center of each of the standalone pieces that work together to bring us “Winners and Losers”.
+You come to appreciate what it means to practice civil and family law in a mostly male-dominated civil litigation firm.
+Francesca struggles admirably with a toxic and then failed marriage while raising her only son who is quite understandably the epicenter of her existence.
 There are ups; there are downs.
-And the vicissitudes of life and legal practice, while striking a resonance with the lawyer-reader, also should ring true for anyone who appreciates inspiring literature.
+And the vicissitudes of life and legal practice, while striking resonance with the lawyer-reader, also should ring true for anyone who appreciates inspiring literature.

 After I wrote this review, I happened to notice on the inside title page a subtext to the book’s title: “Tales of Life, Law, Love and Loss”.
 I agree 100%.

 And “highly” at that.